 Google likes to show listings with positive reviews but they’re also incredibly important for maximising clicks.
 We’ll be talking more about these later.

 Every town, city or location has an identified “centroid” which marks the centre of that specific location.
 This was previously one of the most important local ranking factors until Google put the emphasis on user locations.
 However, many people still type in location names (eg: London) when they search, which brings centroids back into the equation.

-Make sure your title tags, URLs, headings, image file names, alt tags and meta descriptions are all optimised to include your location name and Google My Business primary category.
+Make sure your title tags, URLs, headings, image file names, alt tags and meta descriptions are all optimised to include your location name and Google Business Profile primary category.

 Aside from the seven factors we’ve mentioned already, the quality of backlinks pointing to your site also plays a massive role in your local ranking.
 Once again, Google still uses the same ranking factors for local and non-local queries – the order of importance is what changes.

 It’s been mentioned a few times already; reviews and citations are important for local SEO.
 But how does a law firm go about getting them?
 Well, let’s start with reviews:

 Also, be active and conversational on social media.
 This will show clients you’re a modern law firm that interacts with people online – the kind of firm people would naturally leave online reviews for.

 As for citations, the key is to aim for sites with a strong online reputation themselves.
 Likewise, they should always be relevant to you or some kind of topic that connects you.
 This doesn’t mean you can only reach out to sites in the legal sector, though.
 They could be car review sites on the basis of improving driver safety or increasing awareness about their rights, for example.

 Once again, local citations are even better if they’re still highly authoritative and relevant.
 However, the number of sites that tick all of these boxes reduces as you localise your strategy.
 Keep this in mind.

 Solicitors: Why don’t we appear in Google Maps?4 challenges facing legal marketers and how to overcome them